Framing Our Future

 Behind the scenes, your City Council and staff focus on stretching every dollar.
 We use multi‑year financial planning, conservative revenue assumptions, and targeted investments in infrastructure to try to avoid sudden spikes in rates and fees.
 Volunteers on advisory boards and committees amplify a relatively small city staff, adding community expertise to decisions about parks, the library, land use, and long‑term planning.

 Now we are launching a new initiative—"Framing Our Future”—to bring this conversation directly to you.
-This online hub will make it easier to see what services the City provides, understand how they are funded, and explore the tradeoffs involved in adding, reducing, or reshaping services in the years ahead.
+This online hub will make it easier to see what services the City provides, understand how they are funded, and explore the tradeoffs involved in changing, reducing, and stabilizing services in the years ahead.
 You’ll find clear explanations and opportunities to share your priorities in ways that work for your schedule—short surveys, discussion questions, and options to sign up for news and future events.

 To make smart choices, we need to hear from you.
-Do you want more services, fewer services, or for things to stay about the same—but perhaps delivered differently?
+Do you want different services, fewer services, or for things to stay about the same?
 Are there areas where you would support doing more, even if it costs a bit extra, and other areas where you’d prefer the City to scale back?
-Your feedback will help guide future budgets, staffing, and project priorities so that our limited resources align with what matters most to West Linn residents.
+Your feedback will help guide future budgets and priorities so that our limited resources align with what matters most to West Linn residents.

 Please take a few minutes to visit the Framing Our Future website at yourwestlinn.com and share your thoughts.
 If you prefer to engage in person, we will also be hosting community meetings and listening sessions throughout the year, and we invite you to attend, ask questions, and tell us what you think.
 Together, we can ensure that West Linn continues to be a safe, welcoming, and well‑run community where we live within our means while investing wisely in our shared future.